undefinedschool/notes-nodejs/README.md

 #### Borrar directorios

-Si intentamos borrar un directorio que no está vacío, se va a generar un error.
+:warning: Si intentamos borrar un directorio que no está vacío, se va a generar un error.
 Ver [Remove a directory that is not empty in NodeJS
 ](https://geedew.com/remove-a-directory-that-is-not-empty-in-nodejs/)

 ```js